Southeast Asian borrowers wince as deflation looms

-JAKARTA, (Reuters) - - Loans to businesses and households in Southeast Asia are growing at their slowest pace in five years, but the region’s most indebted economies aren’t becoming any less leveraged.
+By Nicholas Owen JAKARTA, March 31 (Reuters) - Loans to businesses and households in Southeast Asia are growing at their slowest pace in five years, but the region’s most indebted economies aren’t becoming any less leveraged.
 Because of deflation, borrowers are at risk of shouldering heavier debt burdens.

 The ability of borrowers to pay down debts will be tested if deflationary pressures that crept into the region four months ago via Thailand increase.
 A long spell of falling prices erodes corporate revenues, spurs businesses to lower wages, and slams the brakes on economic growth.
 Look at Japan.
 “Deflation will increase the real cost of debt servicing as real rates rise and will keep nominal GDP growth weak,” Morgan Stanley wrote in a research note.